knpuniversity/whats-new-symfony3/knpu/guard-authentication.md

 ### supportsRememberMe()

 Finally, if you want to be able to support remember me functionality, return true from `supportsRememberMe()`.
-You'll still need to configure the `rememberme` key in the firewall.
+You'll still need to configure the `remember_me` key in the firewall.

 ## Configuring the Authenticator

 That's it!
-Telling Symfony about the authenticator involves just two more steps.
+Now we need to tell Symfony about the authentication with two steps.
 The first shouldn't surprise you: register this as a service.
 In `services.yml` create a new service - how about `weird_authenticator`.
 The class is `WeirdFormLoginAuthenticator` and there are two arguments: the entity manager and the router.